timofeysie/socius/README.md

-# The Quad Angular Library
+# The Socius Shared Angular Library

 A shared component library which can be used in Angular 2 projects.
 The library is built with gulp which creates a lib directory that can be linked to and used by another project.